SolihinYO/MobileAppProject/README.md

-# MobileAppProject
+# TaskifyU – Student Task Management Mobile Application
 Introduction

+University students often face difficulties in managing academic assignments, deadlines, and daily tasks due to tight schedules and poor task organization.
+While many task management applications exist, they are often overly complex or not specifically designed to meet students’ academic productivity needs.

-University students often struggle to manage assignments, deadlines, and daily academic tasks efficiently.
-Many existing tools are either too complex or not tailored for student productivity.
-TaskifyU is a simple, web-based task management application designed to help students plan, organize, and track their academic tasks effectively.
-The system focuses on usability, clean UI, and productivity while being fully accessible through a web browser (Google Chrome).
+TaskifyU is a simple hybrid mobile application designed to help students plan, organize, and track their academic tasks efficiently.
+The application focuses on usability, a clean user interface, and essential productivity features.
+TaskifyU allows users to manage tasks anytime and anywhere using a mobile or web-based platform built with Flutter and Firebase technologies.

 Objectives